sbuk-admin/one-click-hugo-cms/site/content/_index.md

 image: /img/samoo.jpg
 blurb:
   heading: Why Kaldi?
-  subheading: This is a subheading
+  subheading: Renders in real time
   text: >-
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans